roboturnerdev/trainer-api/README.md

 connect to app in browser at : localhost:3000/trainers/

+POSTMAN used for PUT and PATCH requests.
+Content-Type: application/json
+Body: raw (JSON)

 endpoints:
 1. add new trainer: put request to trainers/
 2. see all trainers: get request to trainers/